Pacquiao vs Marquez IV: 10 Things We Learned (Part I)

 When Top Rank first announced this match, sports fans and even hardcore fight freaks were left asking, “Why?”
 There was little reason to think a fourth bout would result in anything other than another back-and-forth, hard-to-score chess match with yet another eye-of-the-beholder decision.
 But both Pacquiao and Marquez publicly promised us a different kind of fight.
 Both pledged to go for the knockout and instead of those utterances being empty pre-fight talk, it turns out they were deadly serious.
 From the opening bell it was clear the Pacman had knockout on his mind as he came out aggressively, setting a wicked pace and taking more offensive risks.
 And it soon became clear that Marquez had focused in training on being able to carry much more tonnage in his counter right hand.
 Both said they would go after a KO and indeed both men did, resulting in the most eventful and violent of their clashes to date.

-2. Despite officially winning only one of their four fights, Marquez has to be considered the superior boxer.
+2. Despite officially winning only one of their four fights, Marquez now must be regarded as the superior boxer.

 Looking over all of the rounds these two men have fought, there can be no doubt: Marquez is well ahead and must be considered the winner of the series.
 Despite being knocked down three times in the opening round, most agree Dinamita deserved the decision in the first contest.
 The second match is the closest in the series, with a decision that arguably could have gone either way.
 But the third bout last year definitely belonged to the Mexican.
 Some may argue it was close, but few outside of the Philippines or the HBO broadcast team can, with a straight face, say Manny deserved that bogus decision.
 Fight IV appeared to be going Pacquiao’s way, and had Marquez failed to connect with that perfect punch, it’s entirely possible that two or three rounds later the match may have been awarded to the Pacman due to the damage inflicted on Juan Manuel’s proboscis.
 But instead Marquez landed the biggest shot of his entire career and scored the only incontestable victory in the entire series.